Efinix-Inc/br2-efinix/README.md

 ### 1. Use preconfigure Efinity project

 Preconfigure Efinity project with Linux also provided in the repository for quick start.
-User just need to load the `soc.xml` project file in the Efinity software and click `Synthesize` button to generate the fpga bitstream.
+User just need to unzip the project and load the `soc.xml` project file in the Efinity software and click `Synthesize` button to generate the fpga bitstream.

 - T120F324

-  - `boards/efinix/t120f324/hardware/1-core/T120F324_devkit/soc.xml`
+  - `boards/efinix/t120f324/hardware/1-core/soc1.zip`

-  - `boards/efinix/t120f324/hardware/4-cores/T120F324_devkit/soc.xml`
+  - `boards/efinix/t120f324/hardware/4-cores/soc4.zip`

 - Ti60F225

+  - `boards/efinix/ti60f225/hardware/1-core/soc1.zip`

+  - `boards/efinix/ti60f225/hardware/2-cores/soc2.zip`

+- Ti180M484

-  - `boards/efinix/ti60f225/hardware/1-core/Ti60F225_devkit/soc.xml`
+  - `boards/efinix/ti180m484/hardware/1-core/soc1.zip`

-  - `boards/efinix/ti60f225/hardware/2-cores/Ti60F225_devkit/soc.xml`
+  - `boards/efinix/ti180m484/hardware/4-cores/soc4.zip`

 The compiled bitstream file also provided for quick start in `soc.zip` format.
+This file stored in the Efinity project file for each supported development board.
 By using these files, user are not require to load and compile the Efinity project.
-User just need to unzip the file.
-The files located in
+User just need to unzip the file before use.

-- T120F324

-  - `boards/efinix/t120f324/hardware/1-core/T120F324_devkit/soc.zip`

-  - `boards/efinix/t120f324/hardware/4-cores/T120F324_devkit/soc.zip`

-- Ti60F225

-  - `boards/efinix/ti60f225/hardware/1-core/Ti60F225_devkit/soc.zip`

-  - `boards/efinix/ti60f225/hardware/2-cores/Ti60F225_devkit/soc.zip`

 ### 2. Generate yourself